avery-mr/burndownForWhat/PAGE_TESTING.md

 * __Required Parameters__

 * __Required Data__
+  * Username
+  * Carry username on to other pages
+  * Logo, Go image, and username input
 * __Link Destinations for Page__
+  * Login action links to Profile Page
 * __List of tests for verifying the rendering of the page__
+  * Ensure logo and login form loads correctly
+  * Username correctly logs in
+  * GO links to Profile page

 ### Profile Page
 * __Description__